 Buckingham Palace is one of the world's few remaining working royal palaces.
 It has been open to visitors during the summer months for more than 20 years.
 Whether you're a first-timer or a palace aficionado, here's our pick of what to see when you drop into Her Majesty's residence in Central London.
-Haven't got your tickets yet?
-Book now
+Tickets for summer 2017 aren't available yet, but check back soon for more information.

 1. The State Rooms